The Gold Scales Site Portal

 The first Roman who described this bird, and who has done so with the greatest exactness, was the senator Manilius, so famous for his learning; which he owed, too, to the instructions of no teacher.
 He tells us that no person has ever seen this bird eat, that in Arabia it is looked upon as sacred to the sun, that it lives five hundred and forty years, that when it becomes old it builds a nest of cassia and sprigs of incense, which it fills with perfumes, and then lays its body down upon them to die; that from its bones and marrow there springs at first a sort of small worm, which in time changes into a little bird: that the first thing that it does is to perform the obsequies of its predecessor, and to carry the nest entire to the city of the Sun near Panchaia, and there deposit it upon the altar of that divinity.

 The same Manilius states also, that the revolution of the great year is completed with the life of this bird, and that then a new cycle comes round again with the same characteristics as the former one, in the seasons and the appearance of the stars; and he says that this begins about mid-day of the day on which the sun enters the sign of Aries.
 He also tells us that when he wrote to the above effect, in the consulship of P. Licinius and Cneius Cornelius, it was the two hundred and fifteenth year of the said revolution.
 Cornelius Valerianus says that the phoenix took its flight from Arabia into Egypt in the consulship of Q. Plautius and Sextus Papinius.
-This bird was brought to Rome in the censorship of the Emperor Claudius, being the year from the building of the City, 800, and it was exposed to public view in the Comitium.
+This bird was brought to Rome in the censorship of the Emperor Claudius, being the the year from the building of the City, 800, and it was exposed to public view in the Comitium.
 This fact is attested by the public Annals, but there is no one that doubts that it was a fictitious phoenix only.
-[From Pliny's Natural History, Book 10, Chap.
-2.]

-Wonder-beasts, mythical beasts, LITERATURE
+Wonder-beasts, mythical beasts, Literature

-Lum: Shepard, Odell.
+Shepard, Odell.
 The Lore of the Unicorn: Myths and Legends.
 London: Allen and Unwin, 1930.
 Reprint: Senate Books, London, 1996.
-On-line.
+On-line. ⍽▢⍽ This is a learned, informed book about the myth of the unicorn throughout centuries.
+Some of the true stories in it may call forth a laugh or three too.

-© 1999–2011, Tormod Kinnes, MPhil [E-MAIL] — Disclaimer: LINK]
+© 1999–2018, Tormod Kinnes, MPhil [Email]